Entermedia-LLC/best-practices/wordpress/security.md

 ---

+## General Rules

+### Always disallow plugin/theme edits from the admin

+Always `define( 'DISALLOW_FILE_MODS', true );`.
+Code changes such as plugin updates should be done from the repository for easier code maintenance and constancy.
+This also prevents an attacker that might have gained admin access from making a code change by uploading a plugin.

+### Always remove unused code

+Always remove unused code.
+Unused WordPress plugins and themes can provide a vector for attack.
+Also remove as much unused code as possible and regularly audit the code base for unused WordPress plugins.

+### Regularly scan your codebase for vulnerable packages

+Build a process to regularly scan your codebase against known vulnerabilities.
+You can use tools like [https://wpvulndb.com/](https://wpvulndb.com/) to scan for plugins or themes that could be an issue.

+### Disable XML-RPC

+Always disable XML-RPC since it can be used for brute force or DDoS attacks.
+XML_RPC is an older and mostly unused feature.
+Perfer the JSON API when available.

+### WordPress updates

+Always keep WordPress up to date.
+WordPress core minor versions should be installed as soon as possible.
+WordPress Core offers security updates and “minor” updates to older versions of WordPress.
+Often bad actors will scan the web for these vulnerabilities given the WP’s popularity.
+This means it’s very important to update as soon as possible.

+### Don’t use ‘admin’ as the default admin username.

+Don’t use usernames like `admin` since it is easily guessable.
+Usernames like this make brute forcing much easier.

+### Disable User Enumeration

+Always consider the information available on the JSON API about the users of the site.
+WordPress users data can be accessed via WordPress JSON API.
+This could expose something like usernames that could then be used in a brute force attempt or email addresses to be used to try to phish an user.

+### Managing API Keys

+Where possible, keys should be stored either in the `wp_options` table, or as a constant defined in the `wp-config.php`, never within the application source code.
+Storing keys in these locations reduce the chance of accidentally pushing these keys into an upstream version control repository.
+Additionally, these locations increase discoverability during routine security audits or when rotating keys.

+---

 ## Input Validation and Sanitization

 To validate is to ensure the data you’ve requested of the user matches what they’ve submitted.
 Sanitization is a broader approach ensuring data conforms to certain standards such as an integer or HTML-less text.
 The difference between validating and sanitizing data can be subtle at times and context-dependent.